Between Riverside and Crazy: Critical response

 Jesse Green, in his review for New York Magazine, wrote: "Stephen Adly Guirgis... chooses the right kind of worlds to write about: parallel to, but in many ways hidden from, our own, strange enough to fascinate yet recognizable enough to hit home....The play is completely compelling even before its primary dramatic gears start turning..."

-Marilyn Stasio, in her review for Variety wrote: "You have to wonder what those out-of-towners will make of 'Between Riverside and Crazy', the scribe’s latest love/hate song to this impossible town and its outlandish citizenry.
-Some might be baffled by the rancorous real-estate battles between landlords and tenants of Gotham’s rent-controlled apartments.
-But everyone’s bound to be captivated by Guirgis’s loudmouthed locals and the terrific ensemble players...
-If anyone can handle the scribe’s idiom — a warm, rich dialect that comes right off the city streets — these are the guys."
+Marilyn Stasio, in her review for Variety, wrote: "You have to wonder what those out-of-towners will make of 'Between Riverside and Crazy', the scribe’s latest love/hate song to this impossible town and its outlandish citizenry.
+Some might be baffled by the rancorous real-estate battles between landlords and tenants of Gotham's rent-controlled apartments.
+But everyone's bound to be captivated by Guirgis's loudmouthed locals and the terrific ensemble players...
+If anyone can handle the scribe's idiom — a warm, rich dialect that comes right off the city streets — these are the guys."

 The TheaterMania reviewer commented on the set: "Pendleton helps us to see how the pieces fit together, with scenes often bleeding from one to the next.
 Walt Spangler's mammoth rotating set... helps to create these moments.
 He's had to condense the set for the smaller uptown stage, eliminating a half-bath and moving the furniture in tighter.
 This creates an overstuffed feeling appropriate for an Upper West Side apartment continuously occupied for several decades.
 A late scene in which the set continues to rotate as the actors move from room to room has a cinematic agility that is rarely achieved onstage."

 Awards and nominations

-The play won the 2015 Pulitzer Prize for Drama.
-The committee wrote of the play that it is "a nuanced, beautifully written play about a retired police officer faced with eviction that uses dark comedy to confront questions of life and death."
-The play won the 2015 New York Drama Critics Circle Award for Best Play.
+The Pulitzer Prize committee called Between Riverside and Crazy "a nuanced, beautifully written play about a retired police officer faced with eviction that uses dark comedy to confront questions of life and death."

-The play was nominated for the 2015 Drama League Award, Outstanding Production of a Play.
-It was nominated for the 2015 Drama Desk Award in the categories of Outstanding Play, Outstanding Actor in a Play (Stephen McKinley Henderson) and Outstanding Director of a Play (Austin Pendleton).